kossy18/moonshot/service/import/README.md

 }
 ```

-The PriceConverter is a property converter which is needed in the xml mapping below
+The PriceConverter is a property converter which is needed in the xml mapping below (It's usage will be explained later)
 ```java
 public class PriceConverter implements PropertyConverter {